Skip to content

 The 5-Day Spirit Week Arc (Planning Template)

-5-day spirit week energy arc: Monday warmup 84 percent, Tuesday identity 73 percent, Wednesday trivia peak 67 percent, Thursday gratitude 71 percent, Friday celebration 60 percent join-in Figure 7: 5-day arc.
+5-day spirit week energy arc: Monday warmup, Tuesday identity, Wednesday trivia peak, Thursday gratitude, Friday celebration, with join-in highest at the low-effort bookends and the mid-week play day Figure 7: 5-day arc.
 Low-effort bookends, identity and play in the middle, altruism Thursday, slow close Friday.

 The 5-Day Arc